mmaguero/genovardis-baseline/README.md

-# GenoVardis Competition - ProfNER-ST Baseline 1 - Lookup
+# GenoVardis Competition - Baseline 1 - Lookup

 ## Introduction
 This system serves the purpose of extracting information from a set of annotated documents and subsequently verifying whether these extracted annotations are present in a new set of documents.
 This system is established as a baseline for the **GenoVardis shared task**.
 For evaluation, please refer to the competition on CodaLab: [GenoVardis Competition](https://codalab.lisn.upsaclay.fr/competitions/17733).